 -It is a good idea to have a written summary of the arguments you want to make with you when you speak to the judge.
 You should also have copies of documents you filed with the court as part of your application in case the judge asks you to explain them.

 You can find an example of what someone in an eviction situation might want to say in their stay application on our judicialreviewbc.ca website.
+For more detailed information on the legal test for granting a stay, again, see our BC Judicial Review Self-Help Guide.

 The Fourth Step: Recording the Result